 There is a default active job and job schedule quota.
 Jobs and job schedules in completed state do not count towards this quota.

-- Save task data as part of the task.
+Save task data

 Compute nodes are by their nature ephemeral.
-There are many features in Batch such as autopool and autoscale that make it easy for nodes disappear.
-When nodes leave pool (due to a resize, or a pool delete) all the files on those nodes are also deleted.
-Because of this, it's recommended that before a task completes, it moves its output off of the node it is running on and to a durable store, similarly if a task fails it should move logs required to diagnose the failure to a durable store.
+Batch features such as autopool and autoscale can make it easy for nodes to disappear.
+When nodes leave a pool (due to a resize or a pool delete), all the files on those nodes are also deleted.
+Because of this, a task should move its output off of the node it is running on and to a durable store before it completes.
+Similarly, if a task fails, it should move logs required to diagnose the failure to a durable store.

 Delete tasks when they are no longer needed, or set a retentionTime task constraint.
 If a

-retentionTimeis set, Batch automatically cleans up the disk space used by the task when the
+retentionTime is set, Batch automatically cleans up the disk space used by the task when the

-- Submit a large number of tasks in a collection.
+Submit large numbers of tasks in collection

 Tasks can be submitted on an individual basis or in collections.
 Submit tasks in collections of up to 100 at a time when doing bulk submission of tasks to reduce overhead and submission time.

-- Choosing your max tasks per node
+Set max tasks per node appropriately

 Batch supports oversubscribing tasks on nodes (running more tasks than a node has cores).
 It's up to you to ensure that your tasks "fit" into the nodes in your pool.
 For example, you may have a degraded experience if you attempt to schedule eight tasks that each consume 25% CPU usage onto one node (in a pool with

-maxTasksPerNode = 8).
+taskSlotsPerNode = 8).

-Designing for retries and re-execution
+Design for retries and re-execution